Help with Panic Attacks

 My Own Suffering

 My own recovery came one morning when I had just had enough of hiding away and my life was becoming more restricted.
 I just decided that whatever happened, nothing could be worse than the existence I was living.
-This fear response is hard wired into everyone, so although it felt uncomfortable, it could not be harmful; that made no sense.
+I realised that this fear response is hard wired into everyone, so although it felt uncomfortable, it could not be harmful, as that made no sense.
+Whatever or whoever created us would not be that cruel, the response was put in their to protect us, not harm us.
 I basically just decided to live fearlessly and whatever came up, came up.
 I would not die, collapse or implode.
 The worst thing that could happen was that I’d feel uncomfortable and that I could handle if it meant having my life back.

-Whenever my instincts to escape or avoid came, I would do the opposite.
+So whenever my instincts to escape or avoid came, I would do the opposite.
 I realised that I had to override my mind’s false alarm and now teach it that I was OK.
 It could set the false alarm off if it wanted, but I was now taking control back for both our sakes.
-I had to teach it through my actions that there was no real danger here and I needed to help it understand this fact.
+I had to teach it through my actions that there was no real danger here and I was obviously the only one who could help it understand this fact.
 It was my fault through avoidance that the mind had become so fearful of life and situations in the first place, so to lead it back I had to teach it that its fears were false, that I truly was fine and no longer needed its protection.

 Many people’s lives are dominated by the mind’s fears and I know how hard this can be.
 Letting fear come and trying to stay calm while your body rages around you is not easy, but there is no need to climb a mountain in one day.
 Little victories can add up and give you the confidence to try more, so you can start to broaden your life.

-Instead of saying to yourself “I can’t cope”, I must get out of here” just say “I am fine, it’s just adrenalin.
-Nothing bad is going to happen to me”.
+Instead of saying to yourself “I can’t cope”, I must get out of here” just say “I am fine, it’s just energy, nothing more, an uncomfortable energy, yes, but just energy all the same, nothing can come of it”.
 If you’re planning to go somewhere, don’t fill your day/weeks worrying about it, just go and you may find that you do enjoy yourself and many of the fears you held came to nothing.
 The actual doing is never as bad as our over active minds make us believe.
-It is not always how you feel but your attitude to how you feel that can make all the difference.
+It is not always how you feel, but your attitude to how you feel that can make all the difference.

 I have seen many people overcome panic to lead a full and normal life.
 But there is no overnight cure and avoid paying out to anyone who claims there is.
 Also, don’t put all your faith in a new tablet or pill; recovery does not come this way.
 It really is all about knowledge and an understanding of how our body works and reacts.
-It is not about getting rid of fear, but understanding it so that you no longer fear it and then it does not hold any power over you.
-The book goes into more detail on the subject and with the right understanding and a little courage from you, recovery is achievable, I have seen it too often to say otherwise.
+It is not about getting rid of fear, but understanding it so that you no longer fear it presence and then it does not hold any power over you.
+The book goes into more detail on the subject and with the right understanding and a little courage from you, recovery is achievable to each and every one of you.